acf-quizbowl/acf-quizbowl.github.io/packet-submission-guidelines.md

 Pop culture or “hybrid” tournaments, College Bowl/HCASC, and tournaments played on NAQT “Invitational Series” questions do not.

-This test is applied to individual team, not to your school’s contingent as a whole.
+This test is applied to each individual team, not to your school’s contingent as a whole.
 If you are unsure about whether you are required to write a packet, then please contact [the ACF eligibility committee](mailto:eligibility@acf-quizbowl.com).

 ## Sample packet
 Want to know what a well-formatted packet looks like?
 Take a look at this sample packet.